Quadirreed/BootCamp/Lessons/12-Cloud-Security/1/Lessonplan.md

 - Destination: Here, we will select **Any** to block any and all traffic associated with this security group.

+- Service: Here we will leave this as **Custom** as we are going to select all port ranges in the next configuration.

 - Destination port ranges: Usually we would specify a specific port or a range of ports for the destination.
 In this case, we can use the wildcard (*) to block all destination ports.
 You could also block all ports using a range like `0-65535`.

 - Protocol: We will choose to block **Any** protocol that is used.